Marginalized Catholics "very hopeful" about Papacy of Francis

 Il nostro contributo al Sinodo sulla Famiglia

-is a movement seeking the renewal of the church.
+is a movement seeking needed reforms in the Church.

 of more than a hundred reform groups as well